soumitradev/ProofPea/README.md

-# [WIP] ProofPea
+# ProofPea

+This project has 2 parts: A library, and a CLI, that uses the library.
+The library is intended to be the main part of this project, while the CLI just serves as an example.

+## ProofPea Library

-A tool for performing some helpful operations on propositional logic formulae.
-The goal for this project is to tick the below boxes:
+A library for performing some helpful operations on propositional logic formulae.
+The goal for this library is to tick the below boxes:

 - [x] Check whether or not a propositional logic formula is well-formed or not
 - [x] Ensure the parser can handle associativity rules to handle formulae that aren't guaranteed to be well-bracketed